IceWhaleTech/CasaOS-AppStore/CONTRIBUTING.md

         ...
             port_map: ${WEBUI_PORT:-5230}
         ```

+        **Note**: the WEBUI_PORT only allocated once.
+It promise the port is available when allocated.
+If the port be used by other application.
+It didn't reallocate a new port.
 #### Specifications of Icon, Thumbnail and Screenshots

 - Icon image should be a transparent background PNG image with a size of 192x192 pixels.